New Job Anxiety: 15 Proven Tips to Overcome First Day Nerves

 With the first few days and weeks leading up to your start date, do whatever makes you less stressed.

 For me, I like spending time outdoors.
-Whether it’s a bike ride or a walk, or even just roaming around the block listening to a podcast, these things help me feel at ease.
-For Dan, he likes to go on a run.
-It clears his head and usually clears up and stress and anxiety built up by over-thinking situations.
+Whether it’s a run or a walk, or even roaming around the block listening to a podcast, these things help me feel at ease.

 Have a positive attitude